whitehat-25/imgvoid/README.md

-# imgvoid
+# Imgvoid

-**imgvoid** is an experimental toolkit that demonstrates how images can safely act as carriers of digital information.
+**Imgvoid** is an experimental toolkit that demonstrates how images can safely act as carriers of digital information.
 Designed for **educational and creative purposes**, it provides multiple methods to bind URLs into images without hiding harmful code.

 With support for **clickable HTML wrappers**, **QR code overlays**, and **EXIF metadata storage**, imgvoid shows practical techniques for linking visuals to external resources.